 Video Demonstrations of Medication Administration Techniques –YouTube Video Resources

 Knowing how to give medications correctly is essential knowledge for every caregiver.
-Most of us think we know all we need to know about giving medicine because we have been taking it all our lives, but when you start caregiving, you find that’s not true.
+Most of us think we know all we need to know about giving medicine because we have been taking it all our lives, but when you start caregiving, you find that’s false.
 As a caregiver, it’s important to know the risks associated with each way you can give medication.
 Is there anything you need to avoid doing when giving the medicine that could affect how well it works?
 I’ve summarized many of these precautions in this post.

 Giving medicine by mouth seems simple enough.
 We’ve all been taking oral medication since we were babies.
 What more is there to know now that you’re a caregiver?
-Maybe nothing new, but it’s best not to assume anything because doing a task for someone else is always a little different than doing it for yourself.
+Maybe nothing new, but it’s best not to assume anything because doing a task for someone else is always a little different than doing it yourself.
 Let’s go over the basics.

 Giving Medicine by Mouth – Pills